nightconcept/boba-site/project/boba-learn.md

 }
 ```

-To call a `mut self` method, the instance of the struct must be mutable.
+To be able to call a method that mutates its instance, the instance itself must be declared as mutable using `var`.
+The compiler will prevent you from calling a `mut self` method on an immutable `let` binding.
 Here is a full example:

 ```boba
 // First, create a mutable Player instance named boba_dev using var.